nclarius/pyPL/IL/README.md

 ---------
  - print out detailed derivation rather than just final result of evaluation, possibly with LaTeX mode
  - more user-friendly input:
+   - interactive mode/API instead of need to edit source code in order to set up input
    - expression parser instead of the cumbersome PNF specification
-   - interactive mode/API instead of need to edit source code in order to set up input
  - model generation?

 Usage notes
 -----------

 ### Try it out
-**You can try this tool out [here](https://trinket.io/python3/757871dd18).**
+**You can try this tool out [here](https://trinket.io/python3/51733c91f1).**
 If you want to dive in deeper, I recommend downloading pyPL to your own computer.

 ### Installation and execution
-To run this tool locally on your machine:
+To run this tool on your machine:
 1. Clone this repository.
-2. *Optional:* To specify custom input (see next subsection), edit the file `CPL/main.py` in a text editor of your choice.
+2. *Optional:* To specify custom input (see next subsection), edit the file `IL/main.py` in a text editor of your choice.
-3. Execute `CPL/main.py` in a terminal.
+3. Execute `CL/main.py` in a terminal.

 Running this program requires Python (version >= 3.8) to be installed on your machine.
 How to 'install python', 'edit .py file', 'execute .py script in terminal' and 'clone github repository'